huenique/audible-youtube-mobile/README.md

 3. Mostly I/O bound.

     Since AYM utilizes services to execute functionalities, such as parsing YouTube metadata and converting videos to audio files, it only needs to wait for the completion of input/output operations, like writing to a file or waiting for an HTTP response.

-4. Free and open-source software.

-    Most importantly, it is free and open-source.